IndexCoop/ITIPS/ITIPS/ITIP-001.md

     - deleverExchangeData
 - Params removed from IncentiveSettings and put in ExchangeSettings
     - incentivizedTwapMaxTradeSize
+- Replace all lastTradeTimestamps with globalLastTradeTimestamp for additional clarity
+- Iterate rebalance and ripcord rebalances that rely on cooldown periods should use the exchange specific lastTradeTimestamp
+- Update both exchange and global last trade timestamp to keep state consistent

 ### Other functions changed or added
 - `engage()`